isomerpages/nlb-biblioasia/_apr-to-jun-2023/Portugal's Linguistic Legacy in Southeast Asia.md

 In 2004, Valerie Scully and Catherine Zuzarte published a Kristang dictionary in Singapore because they wanted to “to help all those interested in this fascinating language learn more about it, and thereby remember our roots”.
 Interestingly, in their acknowledgements, they noted that, as children, they had been “discouraged from using Kristang for fear that we would not be able to master the English language that was taught in schools”.[^14]

-To give a flavour of the language, the dictionary contains poems, songs and prayers.
-The Lord’s Prayer in Kristang goes:
+To give a flavour of the language, the dictionary contains poems, songs and prayers.&nbsp;The Lord’s Prayer in Kristang goes:

-Nos sa Pai ki teng na seu,
+<i>Nos sa Pai ki teng na seu,
 <br>
 Santah fikadu bos sa nomi,
 <br>